kennychan-git/primecalc/README.md

 This Python script allows you to check if a given positive integer is a prime number.
 If the number is not prime, it also provides the factors of that number.

 ## Prerequisites
--Python 3.x
+- Python 3.x
--multiprocessing module
+- multiprocessing module
--math module
+- math module
--time module
+- time module

 ## Usage
 1. Clone the repository or download the script file.